asonganyi/blockoptions/whitepaper/whitepaper.md

 BOPT - BlockOptions.io internal token - is used as dividend (100% of the profit generating by BlockOptions.io platform goes to token holders as dividend) and as second in-game currency.

-We will release a MVP in July 2017 and publish further development plans according to the road-map after ICO.
+We will release the MVP in July 2017 and publish further development plans according to the road-map after ICO.

 *2.1 How it works?*
 -----------------

 Built 100% on blockchain, BlockOptions.io fetch asset price data from an oracle by using Orcalize service running on smart contract.
-We will use a build-in wallet to fetch start time price and pass it to smart contract, compare the start time price, expiry price and reward winning traders immediately by smart contract.
+We will use a build-in wallet to fetch start time price and pass it to smart contract, compare the start time price, expiry price and award winning traders immediately by smart contract.
 No additional database and server-side needed.
 Not even the slightest window for cheating and scams.
 No delay payments and deny payments.
-Although we will simplify this on MVP version, but it will be implemented eventually.
+Although we will simplify this in MVP version, but it will be implemented eventually.

 ![enter image description here](http://i.imgur.com/mNh9FEh.jpg)